esheldon/fitsio/README.md

 - Write checksums into the header and verify them.
 - Insert new columns into tables in-place.
 - Iterate over rows in a table.
 Data are buffered for efficiency.
-- Python 3 support, including Python 3 strings
+- Python 3 support, including Python 3 strings.

 ## Examples